atkoehler/ucrcs013_16win/filestreams/README.md

 # File Stream Examples
-Within this directory will be examples and lecture code utilized to discuss file input and output.
+File streams allow us to learn more about the workings of streams while also interacting with files.
+As we learn more about streams and file streams specifically, we will fill this directory with in class examples and lecture code that was utilzied to discuss file streams.